JanKaram2020/vitest-tutorial/README.md

+    yarn add -D vitest vite jsdom

+to test react components or hooks run <br/>

-    yarn add -D vitest vite @vitejs/plugin-react react-test-renderer @testing-library/react @testing-library/jest-dom jsdom
+    yarn add -D @vitejs/plugin-react react-test-renderer @testing-library/react @testing-library/jest-dom

-you can ignore `@vitejs/plugin-react react-test-renderer @testing-library/react @testing-library/jest-dom` if you won't test react and if you use typescript paths (absolute imports) add `vite-tsconfig-paths`
+if you have typescript paths (absolute imports) configured in your project run

+    yarn add -D vite-tsconfig-paths

 ## Configuring vitest
 ### Make a file in the root of the project called `vitest.config.ts` with the following code

+    // to only use absolute imports defined in TS

+    import { defineConfig } from 'vitest/config';
+    import tsconfigPaths from 'vite-tsconfig-paths';

+    export default defineConfig({
+      plugins: [tsconfigPaths()]
+    });

+    // to test react use the following

     import { defineConfig } from 'vitest/config';
     import react from '@vitejs/plugin-react';
     import tsconfigPaths from 'vite-tsconfig-paths';

     export default defineConfig({